beppep/1213/README.md

-# SLEDGE
+# 1213

-- An awesome two person game, using sledges.
+- A boring two person game, using numbers.